www-splitcells-net/net.splitcells.network/projects/net.splitcells.project/src/main/md/net/splitcells/project/repo/repos.process.md

 Here are some alternatives.
 Some of them are viable and some not:

+## Git Submodules

+As noted in the introduction now it seems I could have just used git submodules as well, provided I would use custom wrapper scripts for that, as the CLI is not that easy to use.
+These wrapper scripts could have been an alternative version of the currently used repo process scripts.
+Such wrappers could even have provided the same CLI interface.
+When repo process was created a misunderstanding lead to the belief, that switching and synchronizing multiple independent remotes for suche repos was not easily possible.

 ## GRM — Git Repository Manager
 [This software](https://github.com/hakoerber/git-repo-manager)